yoshiNKT/GitFlowNextLauncher/README.md

 ### 2. Start a feature branch

-Feature branches can be started only when the current branch is `develop`.
+Feature branches can be started only when the current branch is `develop`(case-insensitive).

 Enter the feature name without the `feature/` prefix.